 Clustering is useful when numbers are easier to calculate.
 Clustering allows for repeated addition.

-• Compatible Numbers
+• Friendly or compatible Numbers

 The compatible number strategy is to use numbers that are easy to work with.
 In addition and subtraction, students look for numbers whose sum or difference is near 10.